Policy Number: 126.96.36.199

 - University Health Care Components may only use and disclose PHI to a University non-health care component to the same extent, and in the same manner, as it is permitted to use or disclose PHI to individuals or entities that are legally separate from the University.

 - University Health Care Components shall provide compliance reports to the Health Sciences Center Privacy Officer on a periodic basis.
+Such compliance reports will be facilitated via annual risk assessment conducted by the University.

-UNIVERSITY BUSINESS ASSOCIATE RESPONSIBILITIES:
+UNIVERSITY BUSINESS COMPONENT RESPONSIBILITIES:

-- The University shall only permit the use and disclosure of PHI between a University Business Associate and a University non-health care components to the same extent, and in the same manner, as the University is permitted to use or disclose PHI to individuals or entities that are legally separate from it.
+- The University shall only permit the use and disclosure of PHI between a University Business Component and a University non-health care components to the same extent, and in the same manner, as the University is permitted to use or disclose PHI to individuals or entities that are legally separate from it.

 - "Covered Entity" means any health plan, health care clearinghouse, or health care provider that transmits PHI in electronic form in connection with a Covered Transaction.